Adult Neuropsychology Testing and Evaluation

 During the Evaluation

 Your appointment will take place in our clinic in the Friedenheit Building on the National Jewish Health main campus.
-A neuropsychologist will interview you about your medical history and any concerns that you have about your thinking abilities.
+A neuropsychologist will interview you about your medical history, mental health history, and any concerns that you have about your thinking abilities.
+It is often helpful to have a family member or friend present during the clinical interview to provide additional information about your history.

 During the evaluation, you will complete paper-and-pencil measures of thinking skills.
 You will work with a specially trained technician to complete the tests.
-You may be asked to do some writing, reading, drawing and answer questions verbally.
-You also may complete measures that will help the neuropsychologist understand how your illness or injury has affected your mood, your personality or your coping skills.
+You may be asked to do some writing, reading, or drawing, and to answer questions verbally.
+You also may complete measures that will help the neuropsychologist understand how your illness or injury has affected your mood, your personality, or your coping skills.

 During testing, your family members or friends will be asked to leave the room.